Elizabeth Bernstein: Nothing Is Sacred and Everything Is Sacred

 Back in the Saddle Again.

-In their exhibition together, they present works that echo and mirror one another, like shadows - shadowing one another as artists - objects, paintings, and marks within the works, shadowing each other and the space in which they are installed, and vice versa.
+In this exhibition, their works echo and mirror one another, like shadows - shadowing one another as artists - objects, paintings, and marks within the works, shadowing each other and the space in which they are installed, and vice versa.

 What is real, the original or its shadow, and which work is by what artist is not important.
 Rather, the fluidity of relationships, a kind of slippage or interchange is highlighted.